cofuente/fan-lights/README.md

 cd ~/Repos/fan-lights
 ```

-### 2. Download `framework_tool`
+### 2.🚨 Download `framework_tool` 🚨

-The binary is not included in the repo and must be downloaded separately from the [Framework Computer releases page](https://github.com/FrameworkComputer/framework-system/releases).
+This project works only by leveraging the Framework binary.
+The binary is **NOT** included in the repo and must be downloaded separately from the [Framework Computer releases page](https://github.com/FrameworkComputer/framework-system/releases).

 Download the latest version directly into the repo root: